 For countless children and adolescents in Central America and Mexico, extreme levels of violence and poverty close off avenues to education, stability, and, ultimately, meaningful work.
 Many see migration as their best — or only — option to survive.
 They may move from place to place within their countries or the region or pin their hopes on a longer, riskier journey to the United States.

 Dangers Youth Face During Migration

 Young people who embark on the migrant trail risk experiencing assault, trafficking, rape, kidnapping, robbery, physical and mental health complications, and the heartbreak, shame, and peril of being turned back to the poverty and violence that drove them away.

-Our border staff include legal, case management, and family reintegration experts who assess and assist the youth and families in each of these situations.
-They then provide the necessary support to the families in their home or temporary communities.
+Our border staff includes legal, case management, and family reintegration experts who assess and assist the youth and families in each of these situations.
+They then provide the necessary support to the families in their homes or temporary communities.
 If our staff observe that a young person would be better served — and safer — at one of our residences, they will ensure that accommodation.